UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.BL_ArmatureObject.rst

       or if an action is playing.
 Use this function in other cases.
 It must be called on each frame to ensure that the armature is updated continously.

-   .. method:: draw()

-      Draw lines that represent armature to view it in real time.